Dutch Shepherd Dog (Long-haired)

 Unique facts and fascinating details

-- Despite their working intensity, they are known to be very affectionate with their immediate family members.
+- Despite their working background, they are known to be very gentle with children when properly socialized.

 Frequently Asked Questions